Barsur:

 Mama-Bhanja Temple:

-Fig: Mama Bhanja Temple (back view) Photograph by: Jitendra Nakka
+Fig: Mama Bhanja Temple (left view) Photograph by: Jitendra Nakka

 Chandraditya Temple: